evankozliner/reuters-parser/README.md

 *The project is split up into several parts: To see the full functionality run them in this order*

 1. *The Makefile:* Downloads the data, makes the necessary directories and runs each of the feature vector creators.
 Run using `make`, or run a single portion using `make directories` or `make data` or `make feature_vectors`.
-To resart, run `make clean`.
+To resart and see the project from download to creation of the vector, run `make clean` and then `make`.

 2. *The wordcount file generator:* Writes the `final_wordcount.csv` file which is used to take words b etween some frequency range.
 Run using `python word_counter.py`